aakashlpin/cheapass-ios-app/README.md

 ### Tech

-This app is made possible thanks to the vibrant community building [React Native](https://facebook.github.io/react-native/) in open source.
+This app is made possible thanks to the vibrant community building [React](https://facebook.github.io/react/) and [React Native](https://facebook.github.io/react-native/) in open source.

 ### People